Pro7ech/lattigo/mhe/README.md

 # MHE
 The MHE package implements several Multiparty Homomorphic Encryption (MHE) primitives based on Ring-Learning-with-Errors (RLWE).
-It provides generic interfaces for the local steps of the MHE-based Secure Multiparty Computation (MHE-MPC) protocol that are common across all the RLWE distributed schemes implemented in Lattigo (e.g., collective key generation).
+It provides generic interfaces for the local steps of the MHE-based Secure Multiparty Computation (MHE-MPC) protocol that are common across all the RLWE distributed schemes implemented in lattigo (e.g., collective key generation).
 The `mhe/heinteger` and `mhe/hefloat` packages import `mhe` and provide scheme-specific functionalities (e.g., interactive bootstrapping).

 This package implements local operations only, hence does not assume or provide any network-layer protocol implementation.
 However, it provides serialization methods for all relevant structures that implement the standard `encoding.BinaryMarshaller` and `encoding.BinaryUnmarshaller` interfaces (see [https://pkg.go.dev/encoding](https://pkg.go.dev/encoding)) as well as the `io.WriterTo` and `io.ReaderFrom` interfaces (see [https://pkg.go.dev/encoding](https://pkg.go.dev/io)).

-The MHE-MPC protocol implemented in Lattigo is based on the constructions described in ["Multiparty Homomorphic Encryption from Ring-Learning-with-Errors"](https://eprint.iacr.org/2020/304.pdf) by Mouchet et al. (2021), which is an RLWE instantiation of the MPC protocol described in ["Multiparty computation with low communication, computation and interaction via threshold FHE"](https://eprint.iacr.org/2011/613.pdf) by Asharov et al. (2012).
+The MHE-MPC protocol implemented in the library is based on the constructions described in ["Multiparty Homomorphic Encryption from Ring-Learning-with-Errors"](https://eprint.iacr.org/2020/304.pdf) by Mouchet et al. (2021), which is an RLWE instantiation of the MPC protocol described in ["Multiparty computation with low communication, computation and interaction via threshold FHE"](https://eprint.iacr.org/2011/613.pdf) by Asharov et al. (2012).

 ## MHE-MPC Protocol Overview